 *This post contains affiliate links.
 If you make a purchase through certain links, I might make a commission at no extra cost to you.*

-I signed up for hope*writers in May of 2019.
-Since then I have learned a lot about myself as writer, about mindset, and about the different experiences authors can have.
+I had a year-long membership with hope*writers May 2019 to May 2020.
+During that membership, I learned a lot about myself as writer, about mindset, and about the different experiences authors can have.

 My journey began by taking this quiz to figure out where I needed help.